twada/qunit-tap/README.md

 CONFIGURATION OPTIONS
 ---------------------------------------
-`qunitTap` function takes third optional argument as options object to customize default behavior.
+`qunitTap` function takes third optional argument as options object to override default behavior.
 Customization props are,

 * noPlan : If true, print test plan line at the bottom after all the test points have run.
 Inspired by Perl's "no_plan" feature.
 Default is false.
+* initialCount : Initial number for TAP plan line.
+Default is 1.
-* showExpectationOnFailure : If true, show 'expected' and 'actual' on failure output.
+* showExpectationOnFailure : If true, show 'expected' and 'actual' on failure.
 Default is true.
-* showSourceOnFailure : If true, show source file name and line number on failure output if possible.
+* showTestNameOnFailure : If true, show test name on failure (supported since QUnit 1.10.0).
 Default is true.
+* showModuleNameOnFailure : If true, show module name on failure (supported since QUnit 1.10.0).
+Default is true.
-* initialCount : Initial number for TAP plan line.
-Default is 1.
+* showSourceOnFailure : If true, show source file name and line number on failure if possible.
+Default is true.

 TAP OUTPUT EXAMPLE